topshell-language/topshell/README.md

 ```

-# The top level

-Each expression, import or definition in the TopShell top level is ends either when encountering a new unindented non-space, non-closing-brace character, or when the file ends.

-The top level is reactive - top level binds `x <- e` convert their right hand side to a `Stream` and definitions that depend on `x` will automatically be updated whenever the stream produces a new value.

-Lets will automatically be evaluated, but binds needs to be started manually by placing the cursor on the line of the bind and pressing `Ctrl+Enter`.
-This is because it may be a task that eg. writes to a file.

 # Importing modules

 When a module function is used, eg. `List.map f l`, the compiler first checks if `List` has been explicitly imported.
 If not, it implicitly imports a module from the standard library of the corresponding name, eg. `core/List.js`.